-Students with a GPA below 2.33
+Students with a GPA below 2.0 (effective 2022-2023)

-Students who are academically disqualified at the end of the first two semesters of law school with a GPA below 2.33 may be readmitted to the law school by passing the State Bar of California First-Year Law Students' Examination administered in October or June following the
+Students who are academically disqualified at the end of the first two semesters of law school with a GPA below 2.0 may be readmitted to the law school by passing the State Bar of California First-Year Law Students' Examination administered in October or June following the disqualification (readmitted for either the spring semester following the disqualification or the following fall semester).
+Students may be readmitted no more than once.
+It is the student's responsibility to register for, pay for, and complete the exam, all within a timely manner.
+Students who do not take and pass the State Bar of California First-Year Law Students' Examination within this time frame are permanently disqualified and not eligible for readmission.

 Readmitted students are subject to the Directed Study policy.
-They must achieve a 2.33 GPA at the end of the first year of the academic year following readmission.
+They must achieve a 2.0 GPA at the end of the first year of the academic year following readmission.
 In determining whether a student qualifies to continue study at the law school, only those grades earned subsequent to the first year of law school are considered.
 For all other purposes (class rank, journal eligibility, etc.) the cumulative GPA, including the first-year grades, is used.